using namespace std - lets your omit the std:: prefix

 Final Example

-Ex: Read all ints & echo on stdout until EOF and skip non-integer input.
+Read all ints & echo on stdout until EOF and skip non-integer input.

 The stream will not function after failure until you do this (clear).